starkindustries/cyber-stakes-2020/README.md

 # =============================================

-## Let me INNNNNN - Points: 40
-Prompt
-Let's see if you can break into our secure vault.

-Hints
-How is the email determined for the password resending?

-Notes:
-Go to the Login page and inspect the login form.
-You'll see there is a hidden input with id="email" and value="vault.master@cyberstakes.com".
-Change this email to your email and click "Resent password".
-Check your email for the password.
-Enter the password and get the flag.

-## Over Time: Paid - Points: 50

-### Prompt
-After many months of hard work by our agents, we've gained access to a sensitive payroll document from a competitor.
-Unfortunately, it looks heavily encrypted. document.encrypted source.py

-### Hints
-Isn't it strange how each line of text in their document is of an identical length?
-Key Management is a difficult problem on the battlefield; maybe they reused key material in this document?
-Previous documents we've recovered had lines of encrypted whitespace as a result of text-formatting in the plaintext...
-Maybe that applies to this document too?

-### Notes
-Reviewing the source code shows that the OTP is just a 64 byte string.
-The encoding algorithm XORs each byte with a corresponding byte in the OTP and loops for the entire length of the string to encrypt.
-To reverse this, just run it through the same XOR function; don't need to create a decryption function.

-The next step is to find the OTP used in the original encrypted file.
-We just need a known string to XOR with the encrypted data to produce the OTP.
-This is similar to The Imitation Game where the code breakers use a known phrase to decrypt the key.
-In this case, we can see that "The following encoded individuals are to be given a $27.3k bonus" is standard text used in every encrypted message.
-It also contains 64 characters, conveniently matching the key length.
-We can use this to produce the key.

-The full decryption code is in OverTimePaid.py.

-Quick note about python byte encoding.
-If a byte is within the ascii range, python prints it out like normal.
-If it is not, python prints it in the format \x00, where 00 is the two hex digits that represent the byte.
-Take the following byte string: b')\x88m\xa3\xa92x\x18c\xca\xdb\xd0Y\x9d\xa2q'
-The first 10 bytes are:
-1) open parenthesis ')'.
-2) \x88
-3) m
-4) \xA3
-5) \xA9
-6) 2
-7) x
-8) \x18
-9) x
-10) \xCA

 ## DENIED - Points: 75
 ### Prompt
 Sometimes websites are afraid of the terminator finding things out. http://challenge.acictf.com:12133 The flag is in flag.txt.